-Date Manatan Dalia (O Election Della Measure Decidation: Fast Monetary Policy/Operations Fiscal Policy Private Sector Regulatory Forbearance 40 percent to 30 percent with effect from March 31, 2020.
+Date Measure Monetary Policy/Operations Fiscal Policy Private Sector Regulatory Forbearance 40 percent to 30 percent with effect from March 31, 2020.
 March 26 • • • [Bursa Malaysia] Announced new set of relief measures targeted at a broader gr of participants within capital markets.
 These include a 50 percent rebate on annual listing fees for 2020, extensions for submission of the regularization plan for listed issuers in financial distress or who not have adequate levels of operation, a automatic 1-month extension for submission of financial statements, great flexibility for brokers to manage margin calls, expansion to the list of collateral for purposes of margin financing, shortened counter service hours by market participants, and extensions for submission of CDS transaction forms to Bursa March 27 • Announced an additional economic package, bringing the total to MYR 250 billion (17.4 percent of GDP), consisting of MYR 25 billion direct fiscal injection (such as cash transfers to low-to-middle income groups, civil servants and retires, wage subsidies, and grants), MYR 100 billion of bank payment moratoriums, MYR 60 billion from the EPF (withdrawals and reduced contributions), MYR 50 billion of credit guarantee schemes, and MYR13.1 billion from the BNM's financing for SMEs.
-Announced that life insurers and family takaful (Islamic insurance) operators to allow payment deferments and facilitate requests for flexibility by policyholders and takaful participants. • April 6 • Announced an additional MYR 10 billion (0.7 percent of GDP) package to support SMEs and preserve jobs, bringing the total package to MYR 260 billion (18.1 percent of GDP) • • April 10 • • • • April 16 • • • [Bursa Malaysia] Announced additional relief measures to assist and support liste issuers amid the COVID-19 pandemic.
+Announced that life insurers and family takaful (Islamic insurance) operators to allow payment deferments and facilitate requests for flexibility by policyholders and takaful participants. • • April 6 • Announced an additional MYR 10 billion (0.7 percent of GDP) package to support SMEs and preserve jobs, bringing the total package to MYR 260 billion (18.1 percent of GDP) • • April 10 • • • • April 16 • • • [Bursa Malaysia] Announced additional relief measures to assist and support list issuers amid the COVID-19 pandemic.
 It has granted further time extension for list issuers to submit financial statements, accorded greater flexibility for fundraising through increased general mandate limit new issue of securities, and eased compliance to its rules.
-April 23 • • • • April 28 • • Extended short-selling suspension from April 30-June 30, 2020. • April 30 Further refined exchange rate policy to improve business efficiency and provide • • •
+April 23 • • • • April 28 • • • Extended short-selling suspension from April 30-June 30, 2020. • April 30 Further refined exchange rate policy to improve business efficiency and provide • • •

-Containment
+iom Containment

-m
+rom

-of group •
+t of r group •

-s for or no do an
+n ns for for vho do n, an

-eater

-for ed

-ssion
+reater jin al for ned

+nission

 •

 •

 Extended MCO to April 28, 2020; allowed businesses, beyond those earlier identified as essential, to open.
 These include companies involved in machinery and equipment services, aerospace, professional and technical services including research and development, and construction-related services.
 Also included are barber shops, car maintenance, laundry services, but not self-service outlets, such as hardware shops, electrical and electronic shops, along with optometrists.

-l sted It listed •

-ing nit for

-Extended MCO to May 40, 2020
+nal c. listed c. lt r listed s, ising imit for •

 Extended MCO to May 12, 2020

+•

 •